 George Whitefield: God’s Anointed Servant in the Great Revival of the Eighteenth Century by Arnold Dallimore

 This is a shortened accessible version of a two-volume work on Whitefield by Arnold Dallimore.
 The story is clear and direct, the quotes powerful, and the glory is all God’s in how this man was used to bless and bring the fire of revival in England and America.
 A must read for anyone who wants to understand the Great Awakening.
 Amazon, John Piper’s sermon.

 A Short Life of Jonathan Edwards by George Marsden

 This is a second and shorter book by George Marsden on the life of Jonathan Edwards, intended to provide access to Edwards’ story for everyone.
-This volume presents Edwards’ life story, with a particular emphasis on how his personal story fits into the larger story of America and the issues defining the birth of the nation.
+This volume presents Edwards’ life story, with a particular emphasis on how his personal story fits into the larger story of American history and the issues defining the birth of the nation.
 Amazon, John Piper’s sermon

 Spurgeon: A New Biography by Arnold Dallimore